 U.S. Government publishes the HTS data in file format.
-The RTM batch program HTSUPLD uploads the data from the file into the RTM/RMS database.
-The program handles both the initial HTS information load as well as mid-year HTS updates that are supplied by the U.S. government.
+After the data is converted to the RTM file format, the RTM batch program HTSUPLD uploads the data from the file into the RTM/RMS database.
+The program handles both the initial HTS information load as well as mid-year HTS updates that are supplied by the import country's government.
 The initial upload is handled by inserting information from the file into the tables.
 HTS information already available in the tables is handled by adjusting the effective dates of the existing HTS records and inserting a new set of HTS records into the tables.
 The files provided by the U.S. government include HTS Chapters, HTS classification, HTS Tax, HTS Fee, HTS OGA, Tariff Treatments, Tariff Treatment Exclusions.

-The files provided by the U.S. Government should be placed in the proper input directory, so that the batch program HTSUPLD can pick up the file and process the same.
+The files provided by the import country's government should be placed in the proper input directory after it is converted, so that the batch program HTSUPLD can pick up the file and process the data.